shivmgg/ToR/README.md

-# Token Merging: Your ViT but Faster
+# ToR: Make ViTs fast again!

-Official PyTorch implemention of **ToMe** from our paper: [Token Merging: Your ViT but Faster](https://arxiv.org/abs/2210.09461).
+Based on official PyTorch implemention of **ToMe** from our paper: [Token Merging: Your ViT but Faster](https://arxiv.org/abs/2210.09461).
 Daniel Bolya, Cheng-Yang Fu, Xiaoliang Dai, Peizhao Zhang, Christoph Feichtenhofer, Judy Hoffman.

 ## What is ToMe?